Iceland sits high in the Atlantic Ocean and its northern shores touch the Arctic Ocean but thanks to the Gulfstream the

 The island sports active volcanoes and ample geothermal activity which provides heating and electrical

 energy to the 300.000 Icelanders.
-Most of them live in the Reykjavik area leaving the rest of the country mostly to sheeps and tourists.
+Most of them live in the Reykjavik area leaving the rest of the country mostly to sheep, birds and

-was unsettled land untill in 874 AD a Viking called Ingolfur Arnarson had his homestead built near present day Reykjavik.
+It was unsettled land untill in 874 AD a Viking called Ingolfur Arnarson had his homestead built near present

-To discourage others he named his new country Iceland but that did not fool many and soon Norwegians, Irishmen
+day Reykjavik.
+To discourage others he named his new country Iceland but that did not fool many and soon Norwegians,

 The country was hit hard by the banking crisis of 2008 but has recovered remarkably well..